Humanity Cannot Progress Without Heaps

 But this is exactly why innovation has slowed, and in some ways stopped.
 We are holding ourselves back.
 We are being too careful, too cautious. and as a result, we even passed hundreds of laws to force others to also be careful and cautious.
-God forbid you take any risks which may injure someone, or the environment, even if it means curing cancer or discovering the secret to living to a 1000.
+God forbid you to take any risks which may injure someone, or the environment, even if it means curing cancer or discovering the secret to living to 1000.

 Some people might argue that this is better – that we should always look before we leap.
-But some of the most amazing discoveries of the human race were made by those who purposely didn’t look before they leapt, thus unknowingly discovered some incredible innovation we are still using today.
+But some of the most amazing discoveries of the human race were made by those who purposely didn’t look before they leaped, thus unknowingly discovered some incredible innovation we are still using today.